reTHINK-project/scenario-service-implementation/docs/scenarios/tourism-application/tourism-in-a-smart-city.md

 ![RecommendationServiceProvider](02-RecServiceProvider.png)

-Alice's app uses information about his hobbies, preferences, and other interests to search for people in the vicinity.
+Alice's app uses information about her hobbies, preferences, and other interests to search for people in the vicinity.
 Bob, who also arrived in Bersabon earlier the same day also uses the app and both Alice and Bob share the same hobbies.
 Both are shown a list of other tourists in the same city which whom they might want to meet in order to discover the city together.
 (Associated use case: #72 Recommendation by service provider based on context and preference)

 ![PartyScreen](03-PartyScreen.png)